SensusOlfactus/medievalsmells/pages/about.md

 Certain persons, places, or things might be considered odorous at all times, such as saints, flowers, fires or anything burning, the heavenly Jerusalem, heaven, and hell.
 There is also a lot of work to be done on scientific depictions of odor and olfaction.

-For more information about the intellectual history of the sense of smell in central and late medieval Europe, see my book, [The Sense of Smell in the Middle Ages: A Source of Certainty (Routledge, 2020)](https://www.routledge.com/The-Sense-of-Smell-in-the-Middle-Ages-A-Source-of-Certainty/Robinson/p/book/9780367000684).

 {% include feature/image.html objectid="smell003" %}

+{% include feature/card.html text="Katelynn Robinson is the author of [The Sense of Smell in the Middle Ages: A Source of Certainty (Routledge, 2020)](https://www.routledge.com/The-Sense-of-Smell-in-the-Middle-Ages-A-Source-of-Certainty/Robinson/p/book/9780367000684), which details the intellectual history of the sense of smell in central and late medieval Europe.
+She received her doctorate at the University of Missouri, Columbia in 2017 and continues to research the olfactory sense in medieval Europe.
+You can find her on Twitter [@SensusOlfactus](https://twitter.com/sensusolfactus)" header="About the Author" %}